Resources for Licensed Facilities

 3. How do I receive a copy of the new Food Law?

 The P.A.
-92 of 2000 Michigan Food Law, as amended is available through the MDA Website
+92 of 2000 Michigan Food Law, as amended is available through the MDARD Website

 4. Are there any additional resources to help me ensure proper food safety?